Frydac/vim-auro/readme.md

     let g:UltiSnipsEditSplit="vertical"
 ```

-### Enable finding of files that include this buffer
-  This feature depends on the [vim-ripgrep](https://github.com/jremmen/vim-ripgrep) plugin.

-## Features
-  * **related filenames**: jump to or create related files quickly
-  * **change vim pwd**: change the vim pwd to supermodule/module/current directory.
-Helpful for e.g. using grep like tools.
-  * **find files including the current buffer**: defined for a few filetypes, uses [vim-ripgrep](https://github.com/jremmen/vim-ripgrep) to search for files including the current buffer.
-  * **snippets**: a number of snippets are added, some are 'smart': they use the related filenames information to generate context aware snippets.
+### vim-ripgrep
+  The [vim-ripgrep plugin](https://github.com/jremmen/vim-ripgrep) is used to [find files including the current buffer](#find-files-including-the-current-buffer).

-## Usage
+## Features and Usage

 Shortcut keys are predefined, some can be overridden if needed (see: `vim-auro/plugin/auro_source_files.vim`)
 By default `<leader>` is `\`, see `:h mapleader`

 ### Related filenames
+**Jump to or create related files quickly**

-Currently related filename information is defined for filetypes: c, cpp, ruby, python.
+Related filename information is defined for filetypes: c, cpp, ruby, python.

 * `<leader>1`
   c/cpp: open .h or .hpp file from corresponding .c, .cpp or \_tests.cpp file
 * `<leader>2`